crycode-de/node-radiohead-serial/README.md

 ```ts
 init (): Promise<{}>;
 ```
 Initializes the manager and the serial port if options.autoInit was false on construction of the class.
 Returns a promise which will be resolved if the serial port is opened and the manager is initialized or rejected in case of an error.
+May be called multiple times to re-init the serial port on errors.

 ### rhs.isInitDone()
 ```ts